TransitApp/gtfsNodeLib/README.md

 });
 ```

-## To keep in mind: sync load and indexation
+## Keep in mind: synchronous loading and indexes

-The implementation is Transit's old GTFS implementation, using callbacks and plain object.
+This project is Transit's old GTFS implementation, using callbacks and plain objects.
 The main advantage is that
 is it light and simple to use, but it has some drawbacks.
-The two biggest ones are the indexation and the sync load.
+The two biggest ones are the indexes and the synchronous loading of tables.

-### Indexation
+### Indexes

-The tables are loaded and save as Map, to allow o(1) access using the ids.
+The tables are loaded and saved as Maps, to allow o(1) access using the ids.
 The routes are therefore indexed by the
-`route_id` value, which is therefore save in `route.route_id` but also as index.
+`route_id` value, which is therefore saved in `route.route_id` but also as an index.

-**This indexation is not automatically kept up to date.**
+**This indexing is not automatically kept up to date.**

-If you change the `route_id` just by changing the internal value of the `route` the indexation **won't** be updated, and
+If you change the `route_id` just by changing the internal value of the `route` the index **won't** be updated, and
 therefore the table will be corrupted.
 To properly update the id of a route, you should replace it:

 ```js